juce-framework/JUCE/docs/CMake API.md

   `juce_enable_vst3_manifest_step` function.
 It is strongly recommended to generate a manifest for your plugin, as this allows compatible hosts to scan the plugin much more quickly, leading to an improved experience for users.

+#### `juce_install_plugin`

+    juce_install_plugin(<name>
+        [COMPONENT_PREFIX ...]
+        [GROUP_NAME ...])

+Adds install rules for all formats of the specified plugin.

+Each format of the plugin will be installed to a platform-specific directory, each of which can be controlled using the following target properties:

+`JUCE_STANDALONE_INSTALL_DEST`
+- Specifies the installation directory for standalone plugins.
+Defaults to `Applications` on Mac and `Program Files` on Windows.

+`JUCE_AAX_INSTALL_DEST`
+- Specifies the installation directory for AAX plugins.
+Defaults to `Library/Application Support/Avid/Audio/Plug-Ins` on Mac and `Program Files/Common Files/Avid/Audio/Plug-Ins` on Windows.

+`JUCE_VST3_INSTALL_DEST`
+- Specifies the installation directory for VST3 plugins.
+Defaults to `Library/Audio/Plug-Ins/VST3` on Mac and `Program Files/Common Files/VST3` on Windows.

+`JUCE_VST_INSTALL_DEST`
+- Specifies the installation directory for VST2 plugins.
+Defaults to `Library/Audio/Plug-Ins/VST` on Mac and `Program Files/Common Files/VST` on Windows.

+`JUCE_AU_INSTALL_DEST`
+- Specifies the installation directory for AU plugins.
+Defaults to `Library/Audio/Plug-Ins/Components` (Mac-only).

+Each plugin format will be added to a CPack component named `<COMPONENT_PREFIX>_<FORMAT>`, where `<COMPONENT_PREFIX>` defaults to the name of the plugin if not specified in the `COMPONENT_PREFIX` argument.
+Each of these CPack components will be added to a component group; the name of the group can be specified using the `GROUP_NAME` argument, or it will default to the name of the plugin.

 #### `juce_add_binary_data`